 While trained primarily in the RAD method of ballet technique, Asiha pursued many different dance styles including tap, jazz, hip hop, and contemporary.
 She performed in Moscow Ballet’s Great Russian Nutcracker, led her high school dance team as captain her senior year, and was a Universal Dance Association (UDA) all-star.
 Asiha is a Prime Dance Team member for the Omaha Beef indoor football team.

-American Midwest Ballet apprentice Leah Kressin is a ballet and jazz instructor at AMB School.
+American Midwest Ballet company artist Leah Kressin is a ballet and pointe instructor at AMB School.

 Leah began her pre-professional training at San Elijo Dance and Music Academy on merit scholarship.
 She then went on to study dance at California State University Long Beach where she graduated magna cum laude with a Bachelor of Arts in dance.
 She has also trained with City Ballet of San Diego, collaborated with Ballet Collective San Diego, and attended summer intensives with American Ballet Theatre and Escuela International de Flamenco Manolete.
 Leah has additional training in modern (release technique and Limón technique), jazz, flamenco, and house dance.
 She previously taught ballet, pointe, variations, and creative movement at San Elijo Dance and Music Academy and other studios throughout Southern California.
 Leah joined AMB in 2021.

-Amber McMichael is originally from Alma, Colorado and is a creative movement and children’s pre-dance instructor at AMB School.
+Amber McMichael is originally from Alma, Colorado and is a creative movement, children’s pre-dance, ballet, jazz, lyrical, and tap instructor at AMB School.

 While trained primarily in the Cecchetti method of ballet technique, Amber also has training in multiple dance styles including lyrical, jazz, contemporary, tap, and modern from The Spirit of Dance and Colorado Ballet Academy.
 She has performed in The Wizard of Oz, The Sound of Music, and several original productions.